×

 tommaso imola cheap road bike

-Tommaso says they wanted to create a bicycle that is long on components and short on the price and that’s how they came up with the Imola model.
+Tommaso said they wanted to create a bicycle that is long on components and short on the price and that’s how they came up with the Imola model.
 We can’t argue much with the fact that they have managed to do it.
-With a price of under $1,000 and some decent components, this ride offers a good bang for the buck.
+With a price of under $1,000 and pretty decent components, this ride offers a good bang for the buck.

 Let’s see exactly what you’ll get if you buy it.